A Superconductor to Protect Astronauts Going to Mars

 Below is a 4-point resistance plot of Pb3Sr4Ca3Cu6O17+ showing its sharp transition to a superconductive state at temperatures easily achieved with a sunshade and heat pump, similar to what is used on the James Webb Space Telescope.

-So, while there was no clear application in mind for these two lead-based superconductors in 2005 and 2007 when they were formulated, they could fill a critical need in the near future as man ventures into interplanetary space.
+So, while there was no clear application in mind for these two lead-based superconductors in 2005 and 2007 when they were created, they could fill a critical need in the near future as man ventures into interplanetary space.

 Synthesis of these materials was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized and sintered for 36 hours at 860C.
 The pellet was then annealed for 10 hours at 500C in flowing O2.